-Louisville hurler Tony Mullane, without wearing a fielder's glove, pitches with both arms in an American Association game against the Orioles.
-The natural right-hander's ambidextrous efforts are to little avail as the Eclipse is defeated by the home team at Baltimore's Newington Park.
+Without wearing a fielder's glove, Louisville hurler Tony Mullane pitches with both arms in an American Association game against the Orioles.
+The natural right-hander's ambidextrous efforts are to little avail when the home team defeats the Eclipse at Baltimore's Newington Park.

 At Navin Field in Detroit, Babe Ruth becomes the all-time home run leader when he hits his 139th career blast as a major leaguer.
 The Yankee slugger's 36th homer of the season, a mammoth shot that travels over 500 feet, puts him ahead of Roger Connor, who connected for 138 round-trippers during his 18 years in the National League.

 Phillies' owner William Baker demands the police arrest 11-year-old Robert Cotter for pocketing a foul ball hit into the Baker Bowl bleachers during the Phillies' game against the Cubs.
 After the young spectator spends the night in a house of detention for larceny, Philadelphia Municipal Court Judge Brown frees him, saying the boy was "following his most natural instincts," leading to the team being the first to allow fans to keep balls hit out of play.

 Ty Cobb becomes the first major leaguer to collect 4,000 career hits.
 The 40-year-old A's outfielder reaches the milestone with a first-inning double off Sam Gibson in Philadelphia's 5-3 loss to the Tigers at Shibe Park.